Hexheld/hexheld-docs/MD/Pilot16.md

 Operations: `rmw -= src`, `rmw -= src + CF`

-Subtracts the source operand from the read-modify-write operand, storing the difference to the read-modify-write operand.
+Subtracts the source operand from the read-modify-write operand.

 `SBC` subtracts an extra 1 if the `C` flag is set, allowing the carry output of a previous subtraction or other operation to be carried into the subtraction.
 It essentially performs a subtraction using 2 subtrahends.